-I usually conceive and create everything for the show, including the main entrance installation, but decided to get some help this year.
+I usually conceive and create everything for Farm Chicks, including the main entrance installation, but decided to get some help this year.
 Because of the theme, I knew that show Curators Chase Halland and Toby Keough could help me create something great.
 And they definitely did.

 Next, Chase built a frame for the tent and Toby, working with the special camp blanket fabric, created a pattern, and cut and stitched the tent together in her living room.